 This section provides several examples of JWSs.
-While these examples all represent JSON Web Tokens (JWTs) [JWT], the payload can be any base64url encoded content.
+While the first three examples all represent JSON Web Tokens (JWTs) [JWT], the payload can be any octet sequence, as shown in Appendix A.4.

 A.1.
 Example JWS using HMAC SHA-256